Trace formulas in higher dimensions: Trace formulas for maximal dissipative operators

-Now we turn our discussions in the context of maximal dissipative operators.
-This section establishes the Krein and Koplienko trace formulas associated to an $n$-tuple of maximal dissipative operators.
-This is an application of our primary theorems from Sections \ref{Sec3} and \ref{Sec4}.
-Our goals will be accomplished in Theorems \ref{D-Thm1} and \ref{D-Thm3}.
-To that aim we start with the following definition.
+In this section, we derive the Krein and Koplienko trace formulas for a pair of maximal dissipative operators using the main results of Sections \ref{Sec3} and \ref{Sec4}.
+We begin with the following definition.

-\begin{dfn} A densely defined linear operator $L$ (possibly unbounded) in $\hil$ is called a dissipative operator if $\Im\la Lh, h\ra\ge0,$ for all $h\in\text{Dom}(L)$.
-It is called maximal dissipative if it does not have a proper dissipative extension. \end{dfn}
+\begin{dfn} A densely defined linear operator $L$ (possibly unbounded) in $\hil$ with domain $\text{Dom}(L)$ is called {\it dissipative} if $\Im\la Lh, h\ra\ge0$ for every $h\in\text{Dom}(L)$.
+It is called {\it maximal dissipative} if it does not have a proper dissipative extension. \end{dfn}

-Note that, every dissipative operator has a maximal dissipative extension.
+Every dissipative operator has a maximal dissipative extension.
 Every maximal dissipative operator $L$ is necessarily closed and its spectrum $\sigma(L)$ is contained in the closed upper half-plane $\clos \C_{+}$.
-The Cayley transform of the maximal dissipative operator is defined by
+The Cayley transform of a maximal dissipative operator $L$ is defined by